 The ARC comprises three members, all of whom are independent non-executive Directors.
-The ARC members are Mr Eric Ang Teik Lim, Lead Independent Director - Chairman of the ARC, Mrs Mildred Tan and Mr Guy Daniel Harvey-Samuel (who succeeded Ms Kwa Kim Li as a member of the ARC on 1 January 2024).
+The ARC members are Mr Eric Ang Teik Lim, Lead Independent Director and Chairman of the ARC, Mrs Mildred Tan and Mr Guy Daniel Harvey-Samuel.

 The Board considers the members of the ARC appropriately qualified to discharge the roles and responsibilities of the ARC.
-The Chairman of the ARC has sufficient financial management expertise and experience (Provision 10.2).
+At least two members of the ARC, including the Chairman of the ARC, have sufficient recent and relevant accounting or related financial management expertise and experience (Provision 10.2).
 The ARC does not comprise former partners or directors of the Company's existing auditing firm or auditing corporation: (a) within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or director of the auditing corporation; and in any case, (b) for as long as they have any financial interest in the auditing firm or auditing corporation (Provision 10.3).
-The ARC held three meetings in FY2024.
-The ARC met with the internal and external auditors separately, without the presence of the Management during FY2024 (Provision 10.5).
+The ARC held four meetings in FY2025.
+The ARC met with the internal and external auditors separately, without the presence of the Management during FY2025 (Provision 10.5).